 To coincide with this campaign Resolution has released a revised version of their Code of Practice.
 The code promotes a practical approach to family issues and considers the needs of the whole family, in particular the best interests of the children.

 As such, here at Poole Alcock, you can expect that we will:

-We have family law experts in each of our offices across Cheshire who will work with you determinedly to achieve the best outcome, whilst also being fully committed to these principles.
+We have family law experts across the UK who will work with you determinedly to achieve the best outcome, whilst also being fully committed to these principles.

 In addition, as part of the Good Divorce Week, on Wednesday 30th November Resolution members will be travelling to Westminster to hold a Lobby Day in Parliament.
 This year members will be campaigning for ‘no fault divorce’ and ‘improving rights for cohabiting couples’.
 We explain these initiatives further below:

 Currently, in order to divorce, unless couples have been living apart for two years or more, one of them must apportion some form of blame, that is either by way of adultery or unreasonable behaviour.
 This can create conflict and ill-feeling between the parties and can make reaching an amicable agreement much more difficult.
 By removing the ‘blame factor’ from divorce, Resolution believe it will assist parties to resolve their problems and reach an agreement outside of the courts.

 Improving rights for cohabiting couples

 Cohabitees are the fastest growing family type in the UK and at present these cohabiting couples have little or no legal protection if they separate.
 Resolution are calling for a legal framework of rights and responsibilities for when unmarried couples who live together split up or one of them dies.
 This framework would enable the courts to make the same types of orders as they currently do in divorce proceedings, albeit on a different, more limited basis.